KSXGitHub/pnpm-issue-0/README.md

-# PNPM should prioritize to link local (private) packages in repo instead of installing external packages
+# PNPM should prioritize linking local (private) packages in repo instead of installing external packages

 ## Steps to reproduce